swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 ## Introduction

-Now that we have a running ML experiment, it's time to add some MLOps to it.

-Our first improvement will only concern the experiment code and will ensure it is versioned and can be shared with the team.

-To do so we will create a new Git repository, and push our existing code to it.
-An important part of this chapter is to configure the `.gitignore` correctly to avoid pushing large dataset files to the repository.
-In future chapters, we will see how we can use DVC to version the data and avoid this issue.

-By the conclusion of this chapter, we'll have established a version-controlled codebase that can be shared with our team !
+Now that you have a good understanding of how the experiment operates, it's time to streamline the codebase sharing process.
+Instead of relying on outdated methods like transferring from a USB stick, we'll create a Git repository to enable easy collaboration with the rest of the team.

+In this chapter, you'll cover:

+1. Setting up a new Git repository
+2. Initializing Git in your project directory
+3. Verifying Git tracking for your files
+4. Excluding experiment results, data, models and Python environment files from Git commits
+5. Pushing your changes to the Git repository

+Let's get started!"

-## Instructions
+## Steps

 {% callout type="warning" %}
 This guide has been written with macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
 Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.